With over 7,000 islands to explore, it can be difficult to narrow down which ones are worth the trip when visiting the

 How to get to Siargao

-You can easily get to Siargao via a short flight from either Cebu or Manila.
-It’s often a good idea to book in advance for a better price.
+You can easily get to Siargao via a short flight from Cebu, Manila, and other main island cities.
+There are even ferry options.
+It’s often a good idea to book your trip to Siargo Island in advance for a better price.

 How long do I need in Siargao?

 This will really depend on what you want from Siargao.
-If you want to see all the different attractions on offer, relax on the beaches, go island hopping, and even try some surfing, then I would give yourself at least a week to explore.
+If you want to see all the different attractions on offer, relax on the beaches, go island hopping, and even try some surfing, then I would give you at least a week to explore.

-But, if you’re short on time, at least give yourself 4 days!
+But if you’re short on time, at least give yourself four days!

 Sometimes, people end up staying on Siargao longer than planned because they fall in love with the island, so you may find that happens to you too….

 Top things to do in Siargao

-There are lots of great attractions on the island of Siargao, but I’ll run down my top 5 that you simply cannot miss!
+There are many great attractions on the island of Siargao, but I’ll run down my top 5 that you simply cannot miss!

 1. Swing on the Maasin rope swing